 Founded in 1968 as a grading company in a rapidly expanding residential market, Sukut-Coulson quickly transitioned to become Sukut Construction.
 Sukut became a fast-growing company expanding into the public works arena and later entering the environmental, energy, and special projects markets.

 Sukut has been nationally recognized for its work on a variety of projects.
 These projects range from small to large and encompass earthmoving, dam construction, roadways, major drainage structures environmental clean-up, landfill openings and closures, and projects in the renewable energy field.
-In recent years, our firm has received more than 30 industry honors, including Contractor of the Year and Best Company to Work For.
+In recent years, the firm has received more than 50 industry honors, including Contractor of the Year and Best Company to Work For.

-We are proud of our long-standing and solid reputation in the Construction industry.
-We maintain this status by offering the highest level of project quality and safety, the very best in personnel, and cost-effective work.
-Given our extensive experience in the construction industry and solid general engineering background, Sukut brings EXPERIENCE, SAFETY, VALUE, and TIMELY RESPONSE to the construction efforts on behalf of its clients.
+Sukut is proud of its long-standing and solid reputation in the Construction industry.
+The company maintains this status by offering the highest level of project quality and safety, the very best in personnel, and cost-effective work.
+Given Sukut’s extensive experience in the construction industry and solid general engineering background, the firm brings EXPERIENCE, SAFETY, VALUE, and TIMELY RESPONSE to the construction efforts on behalf of its clients.

 Myron Sukut and Dick Coulson established Sukut-Coulson, Inc. in October of 1968 and were well-placed to respond to the residential housing boom that swept through Orange County in the 1970s.
 Sukut-Coulson provided grading services for many of the major residential communities in the county.
 The company began to diversify into the larger public works arena, completing major dam, bridge, and transportation projects, as well.
 By 1974, the company transitioned to Sukut Construction.
 Under Myron’s leadership, Sukut implemented a professional consultation and engineering program to allow clients to assess the economic feasibility of complicated geotechnical issues and visualize innovative, workable solutions.